 About Philodendron werneri

 A recently declared species in 2013, Philodendron werneri comes from the Zamora-Chinchipe province of Ecuador, found at 2,000m, “along the road from Loja to Zamora” [citation – p68, New Species of Philodendron (Araceae) from South America; Croat, Grib and Kostelac].
 It lives in premontane moist forest.
-There are currently two ‘forms’ available: a large-leafed form and “mini” form—whether these are two distinct variants or just juvenile and mature specimens, is unclear.
+At the time this article was written, there were two ‘forms’ available: a large-leafed type and “mini” form—whether these are two distinct variants or just juvenile and mature specimens, is unclear.

 This species has extrafloral nectaries which give the leaf a speckled look.
 These extrafloral nectaries (EFNs) are a functional adaptation that is thought to encourage animal-plant interactions resulting in protection against herbivory.
 The plant feeds ants with sugar and the ants protect the plant from grazing insects or other animals.
 The leaves can get sticky as a result of this; a semi-regular rinse down of the leaves removes the sticky-sugar buildup.